MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-workspace.md

     2. Derived vendor account
     3. Item description or external item number

 4. **Currency code** – The currency code must be determined before the invoice can be transferred from Invoice capture to Dynamics 365 Finance.
+Differnet ways are implemented to derive the currency code in the standard:

+    - If the currency symbol is captured and can be used to uniquely identify the currency code, the currency code will be then automatically derived.
     - If an invoice is associated with a purchase order (PO invoice or Header-only invoice), the currency code between the invoice and the purchase order must be the same.
 If no currency code is returned from the recognition result, the currency code from the purchase order is entered by default.
     - If you want a cost invoice to derive the currency code from the vendor master data, select the **Derive currency code for cost invoice** parameter at **Setup system** \> **Manage processing rules**.